Parsley Plant: How To Grow, Harvest & Use Them

 Harvesting Parsley Plant

-You can begin to harvest your parsley when your plant is at least 6 inches tall.
+You can harvest your parsley when your plant is at least 6 inches tall.
 You can cut off sprigs as needed in your cooking, but the best way to encourage more growth is to cut each stem at the base of the plant.
 Avoid stressing your plant by not cutting off more than a third of the leaves at one time.

 Storing And Preserving Parsley

-In my opinion, parsley (like all herbs!) is best when harvested and used straight from the garden.
+I think parsley (like all herbs!) is best when harvested and used straight from the garden.

 You can store fresh parsley wrapped in a cup of water in the fridge for a couple of days.